 Fathers are often forgotten in the abortion discussion.
 But they are considered by pregnant women to be the most influential factor in her decision to keep or abort her child.
 And fathers also play a critical role in a child's well being.
 Having fathers involved -- during pregnancy and throughout a child's life -- is essential to providing that child with the best chance to thrive.
 As pro abundant life people, we will celebrate and encourage father involvement during pregnancy decisions and throughout the lives of the children who need them.

 Legal and political advocacy plays a critical role in saving lives.
 But hearts must also be changed.
-If Roe v.
-Wade was overturned tomorrow, there would still be unplanned pregnancies and sadly, unwanted babies.
+Even though Roe v.
+Wade was overturned, there are still be unplanned pregnancies and sadly, unwanted babies.
 Are we willing to walk alongside those facing unplanned pregnancies by offering material, financial, emotional, and spiritual support?
 Remember, life decisions need life support.
 Also, are we prepared to open our hearts, lives, and homes (through options such as adoption) to the babies and children that need us?
 Watch Care Net president Roland C. Warren at Family Research Council's ProLifeCon explain what it means to "overturn Roe v.
 Wade in our hearts".
 As pro abundant life people, we will minister to women and men facing pregnancy decisions, open our hearts to all of God's children, and dedicate ourselves to eliminating the desire for abortion, regardless of what the law says.